California voters deciding governor's fate in Republican-led recall | Politics

 California voters deciding governor's fate in Republican-led recall

-If more than 50% of voters say Newsom should be recalled, then the candidate with the most votes on the second question - even if less than a majority - automatically replaces him for the remainder of his four-year term.
-Republican radio host and Trump supporter Larry Elder https://www.reuters.com/world/us/larry-elder-right-wing-radio-host-seeks-governorship-california-recall-2021-09-14 leads the slate of 46 replacement candidates.
+He's not fighting for freedom of choice, which is what Americans want," said Michael Conners, 54, a Republican handyman wearing a Trump hat to a polling place in Carlsbad, on the San Diego County coast, where he voted to recall Newsom.
+Another voter in favor of recalling the governor cited Newsom's pandemic response and its impact on small businesses.

-California voters on Tuesday were deciding whether to recall Governor Gavin Newsom in a special election that will test the power of a Republican Party still dominated by former U.S. President Donald Trump in a deeply Democratic state.
-Newsom - a first-term governor and former lieutenant governor and San Francisco mayor - is fighting for his political future in only the second gubernatorial recall election in state history in 55 attempts.
-The latest opinion polls show him favored to retain his job.
+California voters on Tuesday were deciding whether to oust Governor Gavin Newsom in a special election that will test the power of a Republican Party still dominated by former U.S. President Donald Trump in a deeply Democratic state.
+Newsom - a first-term governor and former lieutenant governor and San Francisco mayor - is fighting for his political future in only the second gubernatorial recall election in state history despite 55 attempts.
+The latest opinion polls showed him favored to retain his job.

 POLLS FAVOR NEWSOM Newsom's poll numbers have improved from earlier this summer, when polls showed so few Democrats were planning to vote that his job was in jeopardy in a state where Republicans make up less than a quarter of the electorate.